 To further explore the benefits of this technology, a cost-minimization report is being drafted to reveal the preliminary findings of First Derm.
 Telehealth, and specifically teledermatology, can save the healthcare system several million dollars by accurately and time efficiently diagnosing and triaging patients.

-It is a technology designed for the purpose of connecting doctors with patients to provide pertinent medical information.
-On average there are about 3 dermatologist per 100,000 people in the US (fluctuating with population density).6 With this shortage of dermatologists, teledermatology and teledermoscopy provides a selective screening of cases unparalleled in our current healthcare system.
-70% of the cases First Derm receives have been recommended treatment with over-the-counter medications, while only 30% are advised to seek a face-to-face visit.7 First Derm promotes a more efficient use of resources, time and money for doctors and patients via telehealth.
+It is a technology designed to connect doctors with patients and provide pertinent medical information.
+On average there are about 3 dermatologist per 100,000 people in the US (fluctuating with population density).6 With this shortage of dermatologists, teledermatology and teledermoscopy provides a selective screening of cases currently unparalleled in our healthcare system.
+70% of the cases First Derm receives are recommended over-the-counter medications and treatment, while only 30% are advised to seek a face-to-face visit.7 First Derm promotes a more efficient use of resources, time and money for doctors and patients via telehealth.

 Since our population is living longer, our healthcare system needs to evolve to serve more people more efficiently.
 A recent study estimates that 1 in 5 Americans will develop skin cancer within their lifetime, demonstrating the importance of diagnostic accuracy, triage management, cost and convenience.8 On average, primary care physicians only have an estimated 50% pretest examination and management accuracy of skin ailments, while teledermoscopists via First Derm are 90+% accurate and dermatologist face-to-face (FTF) are 98+% accurate.4,9 First Derm offers diagnostic accuracy comparable to a dermatologist FTF.
 Additionally, the technology enables swift triaging of patients through the convenience of a mobile phone.